How To Bring Mindfulness Into Your Holiday Dinner Party

 Our world is full of distractions that make it difficult to be present in the moment, with technology being one of the most prevalent.
 Studies show that phones have become a persistent distraction.
-In fact, the average American looks at their phone 47 times a day, with younger Americans averaging an even higher 74 times per day.
+In fact, the average American looks at their phone 47 times a day.

 Phones aren’t inherently bad, but these numbers suggest that many of us habitually and thoughtlessly turn to our phones all day long – a behavior that falls well short of mindfulness.